trsong/trsong.github.io/_posts/2020-08-01-DailyQuestionsAug.md

 Output: False
 ```

-**My thoughts:** A tree is a connected graph with n-1 edges.
-As it is undirected graph and a tree must not have cycle, we can use Disjoint Set (Union-Find) to detect cycle: append both ends of each edge and test if it's already connected before adding this edge.
+**My thoughts:** A tree is a connected graph with `n-1` edges.
+As it is undirected graph and a tree must not have cycle, we can use Disjoint Set (Union-Find) to detect cycle: start from empty graph, for each edge we add to the graph, check both ends of that edge and see if it is already connected.

 **Solution with Union-Find:** [https://repl.it/@trsong/Graph-Valid-Tree](https://repl.it/@trsong/Graph-Valid-Tree)
 ```py